-These blogs have been written to help demonstrate that going through education at any level is possible whilst struggling with mental health issues whatever they may be.
-We also have links to some really useful resources below on this page which are definitely worth looking at.
+These blogs have been written to help demonstrate that going through education at any level is possible whilst struggling with mental health issues, whatever they may be.
+We also have links to some really useful resources below.
 If you need help now, phone the NHS on 111, emergency services on 999 or the Samaritans on 116 123.

 Alex - My story with mental health